 Mr Njanja is married and has three children.

-Wadzanai is a Social Entrepreneur and Founder of Herconomics a Sisterhood bringing women together to talk, learn and teach about money in an open and judgement free space via the Herconomics Sisterhood facebook group and face to face money conversation events.
+Wadzanai is a Social Entrepreneur and Founder of Herconomics a Sisterhood bringing women together to talk, learn and teach about money in an open and judgement free space via the Herconomics Sisterhood Facebook group,face to face and online money conversation events.

-Wadzanai is passionate about the advancement of African Australians and is currently developing a Financial Literacy Program focused on Migrant women many who come from Africa to become financially literate and empowered.
+Wadzanai is passionate about the advancement of African Australians and is focused on African Australian women becoming financially literate and empowered.